Mookiepiece/strawberry-farm/docs/components/Levitate.md

 Assign `[tabindex='-1']` and `@keydown.esc` and call `trap()` after the pop opened.

 The keyboard focus is trapped inside.

-Anchor is focusable (see how we call `trap()`) to prevent the focus from bling bling when you click upon the anchor, but it is not required.
+Anchor is focusable to prevent the focus from bling bling when you click upon the anchor to close it, but it is not required. an alt way to do this is `onClickAway([$pop, $anc]); trap($pop, undefined)`

 :::demo components/LevitateVueTransitionTrap
 :::